Learning to Infer Parameterized Representations of Plants from 3D Scans: Related Work

 \section{Related Work}

-Vision based systems and platforms have been developed for plant phenotyping and crops analysis~\cite{chaudhury2018machine, chaudhury2015computer, doi:10.34133/plantphenomics.0204, CHENE2012122, paulus2019article}.
-Furthermore, plant scan datasets and data generation methods were provided for training data-driven models, \eg~the rosebush annotated dataset ROSE-X~\cite{Dutagaci2020ROSEXAA}, an annotated dataset of 3 plant species PLANEST-3D~\cite{2024planest3d}, and a labeled point cloud generation method of virtual plants~\cite{chaudhury20203d}.
-Furthermore, small datasets of 3D scans were captured \eg\cite{mirande_2022_6962994}.

-Existing works on plant phenotyping that deal with plant scan data belong to two main categories: works that aim for inverse plant modeling, and task-specific methods that aim to extract information.
-Our work is in between these categories, since it is centered around the inference of parameterized plant representations, which allows to extract various high-level information including the full branching structure and 3D geometry of the plant.
-This infers a step of a procedural model and can be seen as a step towards inverse plant modeling.
+Existing works to infer high-level information of plants belong to two main categories: inverse plant modeling and task-specific methods.
+Our work is between these categories, since it infers a parameterized plant representation, which includes the branching structure and 3D geometry of the plant.
+This infers a step of a procedural model and can be seen itself as a step towards inverse plant modeling.

 A notable exception to our categorization is Demeter~\cite{cheng2025demeter}, a work close in spirit to ours.
 Demeter learns a parametric plant model and demonstrates its use for reconstruction tasks.
 Unlike our method, Demeter requires manually annotated 3D scans for training and uses an elaborate three-step method for reconstruction, which requires pre-segmented input.
 In contrast, our method is trained on virtual data, which is cheaper to obtain, and directly infers a parametric representation without costly data pre-processing.